anshumantiwarioffical-zoho/Inventory-Management-System-Java/README.md

-Project Name: Inventory Management System (Java)

-Short Description:
+Project Overview

-This is a console-based Java application developed to manage product inventory in a store.
+This is a console-based Java application that helps manage products in a store inventory.
-The system allows adding products, updating stock quantity, selling products, and viewing inventory details.
+The project allows users to add new products, update product quantity, sell products, view inventory, and save data to a file for future use.

-Data is stored using file handling so that inventory information is preserved after program restart.
-This project demonstrates my understanding of Core Java concepts such as Object-Oriented Programming, ArrayList, file handling, and exception handling.
+It is designed for beginners learning Core Java and demonstrates important programming concepts such as Object-Oriented Programming (OOP), ArrayList, File Handling, and Exception Handling.

+Features

+1. Add Product – Add a new product with unique ID, name, quantity, and price.

+2. View Products – Display all available products with details.

+3. Update Quantity – Modify product quantity when new stock arrives.

+4. Sell Product – Reduce product quantity when a sale happens.

+5. Save & Load Data – Save inventory data using file handling and load automatically when the program restarts.Technologies Used

+Language: Java

+Concepts:

+Classes and Objects (OOP)

+ArrayList for dynamic data storage

+File I/O using Object Serialization

+Exception Handling (Input validation)

+Menu-driven Console Interface